Climate change in Scotland: Climate Change Act

 The Climate Change (Scotland) Act 2009 is an Act passed by the Scottish Parliament.
 The Act includes an emissions target, set for the year 2050, for a reduction of at least 80% from the baseline year, 1990.
+The Climate Change (Scotland) Act 2009 was amended by the Climate Change (Emissions Reduction Targets) (Scotland) Act 2019, increasing the ambition of Scotland's emissions reduction targets to net zero by 2045 and revising interim and annual emissions reduction targets.
 Annual targets for greenhouse gas emissions must also be set, after consultation the relevant advisory bodies.
 Provisions are included in the Act for the creation of the Scottish Committee on Climate Change, as at present the only advisory body is the UK Committee on Climate Change.
 Ministers in parliament must now report on the progress of these targets.
 As of January 2011, public sector bodies in Scotland must comply with new guidelines set out by the Scottish Government.

 Protection and enforcement

 The Scottish Environment Protection Agency (SEPA) is Scotland's environmental regulator.
 SEPA's main role is in protecting and improving Scotland's natural environment.
 SEPA does this by helping communities, businesses and industries understand their legal and moral responsibilities they have relating to the environment.

 SEPA recognises that climate change is the single greatest threat to our future.
 The organisation has produced its own climate change plan which contains details about how it will reduce its carbon emissions.
 This five year climate change plan introduces SEPA's specific role in climate change mitigation.
 SEPA, Scottish Natural Heritage (SNH), Forestry and Land Scotland (FLS), Scottish Forestry and Historic Environment Scotland are all government funded organisations with responsibilities for different aspects of Scotland's environment and heritage.
 A joint statement on climate change was created by all partners in 2009.

 "The Scientific evidence is now overwhelming: climate change presents very serious global risks and it demands an urgent global response".